c0c0n3/odoo.box/docs/nix-code-overview.md

 We've implemented the following NixOS modules:

 - [OS Base][os-base].
-Convenience module to configure a simple system base with CLI tools, Emacs, admin user and password-less sudoers.
+Convenience module to configure a simple system base with CLI tools, Emacs, and password-less wheel sudoers.
 - [Service Stack][svc-stack].
 Fully-fledged service stack to run Odoo on a single machine.
 Includes our Odoo addons, Postgres DB,